 For over 25 years now we have wondered how exactly is Annie?
 Has BOB been inhabiting Cooper for all these years, and If so what terrible crimes has he committed whilst in control of our hero?
 Is BOB in control?
-Was he ever in control? or is Coopers Doppleganger (from here on I will call him Dopplecooper) the one in control? is BOB inhabiting him at all?
+Was he ever in control? or is Cooper’s Doppelgänger (from here on I will call him Doppelcooper) the one in control? is BOB inhabiting him at all?

 Part 1, My Log has Something to Tell You

-Its 35 mins into the first episode before we find ourselves in Buckhorn, South Dakota.
+It’s 35 minutes into the first episode before we find ourselves in Buckhorn, South Dakota.
 This is a small town where everyone knows everyone.

 Buckhorn is the name of the singular mountain peak which broods over the residents below.
 Already we see similarities to our beloved town of Twin Peaks.

-“What is it Armstrong?” she asks her pooch, then she notices a terrible smell.
-She hurridly enters her own apartment and phones the police and in true Lynchian style we witness this womans comedic but frustrating incapabilities.
-We learn her name is Marjorie Green and that she hasnt seen her neighbour, Ruth Davenport, for three days, but she can’t remember her own address.
-Is this due to panic? or the need to to look like she’s such a good neighbour (but purely for the gossip), that when it comes to really needing to be a good neighbour, she’s inept of the skills.
+“What is it Armstrong?” she asks her pooch.
+Then she notices a terrible smell.
+She hurriedly enters her own apartment and phones the police and in true Lynchian style, we witness this woman’s comedic but frustrating incapabilities.
+We learn her name is Marjorie Green and that she hasn’t seen her neighbour, Ruth Davenport, for three days, but she can’t remember her own address.
+Is this due to panic?
+Or the need to look like she’s such a good neighbour (but purely for the gossip), that when it comes to really needing to be a good neighbour, she’s bereft of the skills?

-Police Officers Douglas and Olson arrive at the scene and Marjorie tells them that the Building Supervisor, Barney is in the hospital, but ‘not the regular hospital’.
+Police Officers Douglas and Olson arrive at the scene and Marjorie tells them that the Building Supervisor, Barney, is in the hospital, but “not the regular hospital”.
 A few eyebrows are raised.
-Next she says that Barneys brother would have the keys to the building, but she doesn’t know who or where he is, but Hank Philmore will know, he’s the Maintenance guy.
+Next she says that Barney’s brother would have the keys to the building, but she doesn’t know who or where he is.
+Hank Philmore will know; he’s the Maintenance guy.

 Officer Douglas notices the bedroom along the corridor and the two officers walk towards the bed.
 A large mound underneath dark blue sheets can be seen.
-As they get closer Officer Olson calmly exclaims, “Uh Oh”.
-Pan to the pillow where lies a womans head, with flame red hair, half of her face is missing due to decomposition, her left eye socket is empty.
+As they get closer Officer Olson calmly exclaims, “Uh oh”.
+Pan to the pillow where lies a woman’s head with flame-red hair; half of her face is missing due to decomposition, and her left eye socket is empty.
 It appears she has been shot.
-I know of another red head with a missing eye, but this not our silent drape runner inventor, thank the lord.
+I know of another redhead with a missing eye, but this not our silent drape runner inventor, thank the lord.

 Whatever did this is an evil we have never come across before.
 Who or what did this?
-Is it something new? or perhaps the evolution of an evil we know only too well?
-Laura Palmer and Madeline Fergusons deaths at the hands of BOB were about as brutal as anything we had seen on film/television at that time, but this, imagining what happened here, this is so much worse.
+Is it something new?
+Or perhaps the evolution of an evil we know only too well?
+Laura Palmer’s and Madeline Ferguson’s deaths at the hands of BOB were about as brutal as anything we had seen on film/television at that time; but this, imagining what happened here, is so much worse.

 Mackley arrives at 439 East Elm Street, the residence of Bill and Phyllis Hastings.
 There is a wolf’s head door knocker on the door, he does not use it.
 He knocks the door with his hand and Phyllis answers.
 Mackley asks for Bill, who bounds out from inside like a happy puppy dog.
 That expression quickly changes when Mackley tells him he’s under arrest.